Current Affairs

 HAWAII, THE NATIVE RESURGENCE [52’]

-Since the annexation of Hawaii by the United States in 1893, the descendants of the original Polynesian people have lost almost all their land.
+Since the United States annexed Hawaii in 1893, the descendants of the original Polynesian people have lost almost all their land.

 Many wealthy Americans have heavily invested in the archipelago, building spectacular villas.